-While campus libraries are closed due to the COVID-19 pandemic, contact the Science Library: email@example.com or 440-775-8310.
-We may be able to arrange a way to get books to you, either digitally or through the U.S. Mail.
+If you need to borrow a book (or other item) from the science library while the libraries are closed due to the COVID-19 pandemic, contact firstname.lastname@example.org or call 440-775-8310.
+We may be able to arrange a way to get materials to you.

 Find books, e-books, videos, scores, and recordings at Oberlin by title, author, subject, keyword, or other options.

 Can't find a book at Oberlin?
 Find and request materials held at 120 OhioLINK libraries.
 Requested items are delivered to the circulation desk on the first floor of Mudd Center, typically within 3-5 business days.
 The OhioLINK catalog describes over 46 million items, including books, periodicals, maps, music scores and audiovisual materials.

 There are two major call number systems used in the libraries: the Dewey Decimal and Library of Congress classification schemes.
 The first line of a call number, as it appears on a physical item, is a broad subject classification.
 The subsequent lines are combinations of letters and numbers that organize items into narrower, related categories.